Updated: January 26, 2022

 - Bring your business cards, lots of business cards.
 And don’t be shy to give them.

 - Alternatively, when receiving a business card, be sure to take a look and read it.
 The giver will appreciate it.
 Do something memorable and ask for an extra business card.
-Tell the person that you have someone in mind that might be interested with their business.
+Tell the person that you have someone in mind that might be interested in their business.

 - During the event, be sincere and genuinely show interest in talking to other people.